• First quarter diluted EPS totaled $0.57, a 33 percent increase over prior year results;

-The company expects investment spending in 2013 will total approximately $600 million to $700 million, including approximately $100 million for maintenance capital spending.
+The company expects investment spending in 2014 will total approximately $800 million to $1.0 billion, including approximately $150 million for maintenance capital spending and $193 million associated with the Protea transaction.
 Investment spending also includes other capital expenditures (including property acquisitions), new mezzanine financing and mortgage notes, contract acquisition costs, and equity and other investments.
-Assuming this level of investment spending, approximately $1 billion could be returned to shareholders through share repurchases and dividends.
+Assuming this level of investment spending, approximately $1.25 billion to $1.5 billion could be returned to shareholders through share repurchases and dividends.

-Marriott International, Inc. (NASDAQ: MAR) is a leading lodging company based in Bethesda, Maryland, USA, with nearly 3,900 properties in 72 countries and territories and reported revenues of nearly $12 billion in fiscal year 2012.
-The company operates and franchises hotels and licenses vacation ownership resorts under 18 brands, including Marriott Hotels, The Ritz-Carlton, JW Marriott, Bulgari, EDITION, Renaissance, Gaylord Hotels, Autograph Collection, AC Hotels by Marriott, Courtyard, Fairfield Inn & Suites, SpringHill Suites, Residence Inn, TownePlace Suites, Marriott Executive Apartments, Marriott Vacation Club, Grand Residences by Marriott and The Ritz-Carlton Destination Club.
-There are approximately 325,000 employees at headquarters, managed and franchised properties.
+Marriott International, Inc. (NASDAQ: MAR) is a leading lodging company based in Bethesda, Maryland, USA, with more than 3,900 properties in 71 countries and territories as of quarter-end and reported revenues of nearly $13 billion in fiscal year 2013.
+The company operates and franchises hotels under 16 brands, including Marriott Hotels, The Ritz-Carlton, JW Marriott, Bulgari, EDITION, Renaissance, Gaylord Hotels, Protea Hotels, Autograph Collection, AC Hotels by Marriott, Courtyard, Fairfield Inn & Suites, SpringHill Suites, Residence Inn, TownePlace Suites, Marriott Executive Apartments; licenses vacation ownership resorts under the Marriott Vacation Club, Grand Residences by Marriott and Ritz-Carlton Club brands; and licenses and manages residential properties under several of its brands.
+There are approximately 330,000 employees at headquarters, managed and franchised properties.
 Marriott is consistently recognized as a top employer and for its superior business operations, which it conducts based on five core values: put people first, pursue excellence, embrace change, act with integrity, and serve our world.
 For more information or reservations, please visit our website at www.marriott.com, and for the latest company news, visit www.marriottnewscenter.com.

-Click here to Download MAR Q3 2013 Press Release Schedules - FINAL.
+Click here to Download MAR Q1 2014 Press Release Schedules - FINAL